Shaaali/identity-apps/docs/guides/your-asgardeo/asgardeo-self-service.md

 You can also switch to My Account from the console as follows:

-1. On the [Asgardeo console](https://console.asgardeo.io), open the menu at the upper-right.
+1. On the [Asgardeo console](https://console.asgardeo.io), click the profile and select **My Account**.
     <img :src="$withBase('/assets/img/guides/organization/self-service/myaccount/switch-to-myaccount.png')" width="450" alt="Switch to MyAccount from Console">

-2. Select **My Account** to automatically sign in to your My Account portal.
+You are now automatically signed in to your My Account portal.

 ## Update profile information